ReneRugaba/OAuthArticle.Admin/readme.md

 1. **Security**: The Implicit Flow is considered less secure than Authorization Code Flow because tokens are exposed in the browser's address bar.
 Consider using **PKCE** (Proof Key for Code Exchange) if possible.
 2. **Browser-Specific Implementation**: Silent token renewal may require specific settings (e.g., third-party cookies enabled).

+> **⚠️ Warning:** The Implicit Flow is generally considered less secure than the Authorization Code Flow with PKCE.
+Tokens are exposed in the browser's address bar, making them vulnerable to interception.
+It is recommended to use the Authorization Code Flow with PKCE for enhanced security whenever possible.

 ## 📖 Additional Resources